layhacreate/Layha-childcare/README.md

         <h2>A reminder 💗</h2>
         <p>This is a solo business, so the relationships I have with my families and their children mean a lot!
 I appreciate them for trusting me and inviting me into their homes to care for the ones they love most.
 I assure you that I am dedicated to keeping your children safe, comfortable, and well attended to during every service.
 I believe in creating lasting positive experiences, and nothing makes me happier than hearing how much my services mean to the families I serve.</p>
       </div>
       <div class="text-center" style="margin-bottom:2rem;">
         <h2 class="section-title pink">What parents are saying</h2>
         <p class="section-sub">Read what parents are saying about my patient, independent, and fun-loving approach to childcare.</p>
       </div>
       <div class="testimonials">
         <div class="testimonial">
           <p class="testimonial-text">We are so happy that you've been babysitting for us and feel like you do a wonderful job with the kids.</p>
           <div class="testimonial-author">— A Columbus family, since July 2025</div>
         </div>
         <div class="testimonial">
-          <p class="testimonial-text">Layha is incredibly patient and the kids absolutely love her.
-We always feel comfortable leaving them in her care.</p>
+          <p class="testimonial-text">Layha is incredibly patient and the kids absolutely love her. </p>
           <div class="testimonial-author">— Columbus, Ohio family</div>
         </div>
         <div class="testimonial">